Faye-LisH/QCDSumHelper/README.md

 ```

 The Documentation is out of date and may useless at this time, the development of this package is far from complete due to the lack of time.

+## to do:

+- enhance the QSimplify so that it can recongize the color indicex in the Tetraquark current
+- SU(3) flavor decomposition
+- generate diagrams